The people of Chisopi never imagined a school would be established in their village. Today, their children are receiving an education.

 “No students have become Christians.
 Not yet.
 It’s a thing we take step by step.
 We do devotions each day, usually we have a theme for the week like ‘helping.’
 Then after school we find someone to help so that the students have a picture of what ‘helping’ means.

 “I stand there, teach them what I feel God wants me to teach, but saving comes from Him.”

-Chichewa, the main language in Malawi, is similar to a few of the languages in Zambia which made it easier for Lovedale to pick up.
-Few people speak Chichewa in Chisopi, so learning chiYao was crucial in connecting with the community.
+The main language in Malawi is similar to a few of the languages in Zambia which made it easier for Lovedale to pick up.
+Few people speak Chichewa in Chisopi however, so learning the language spoken in the village was crucial in connecting with the community.

 “Not knowing the language and still teaching was…painful,” admitted Lovedale.
 “But if you want to learn the language go to the kids; they have been my teachers.
 Older people when you greet them in their language continue speaking, they don’t care, they say ‘you need to learn.’
 But with the kids when you don’t understand they stop and explain.

 “Abaku (‘grandma’ who is the school cook), has been a big help.
 She’s in the kitchen so I just ask ‘how do you say this?’ and then I teach it.